Unboxed-Software/solana-course/content/token22-in-the-client.md

 ---
-title: Supporting Token Extensions Program from a Client
+title: Supporting Token Extension Program from a Client
 objectives:
--
+- Learn how to support different token programs in the client
+- Interact with the spl ts library for all common token functions
 ---

 # Summary

+- The `Token Extension Program` is a superset of the `Token Program`
+- `Token Extension Program` and `Token Program` are not compatible
+- Handling the two programs is as easy as passing in the correct program id to client-side functions
+- If a program is not specified in the spl program library, it will default to the original `Token Program`
+- `Token22` is another way of referring to the `Token Extension Program`

 # Overview

 The Token Extensions Program is a superset of the original Token program that includes new and helpful functionality called extensions.
 These extensions solve use cases that would have previously required a developer to fork and modify the Solana Program Library, which would have resulted in adoption issues.
 Now, with the Token Extensions Program, we can address those use cases.

-Although the Token Program and Token Extensions Program are different on-chain programs, they are not interoperable.
+Since the `Token Program` and `Token Extensions Program` are different on-chain programs, they are not interoperable.
 As a result, we'll have to support both programs in our client-side applications.
 This means we'll want to explicitly handle mints from both the original Token Program (`TOKEN_PROGRAM_ID`) and the Extension Program (`TOKEN_2022_PROGRAM_ID`).

-Fortunately, the interfaces for the two programs remain consistent, allowing the use of `spl-token` helper functions in either program by simply swapping the program ID (the function uses the legacy Token Program by default if no program ID is provided).
-However, most user interfaces will not differentiate between legacy and extension tokens, requiring additional logic to track, fetch, and merge information from both types for a seamless experience.
+Fortunately, the interfaces for the two programs remain consistent, allowing the use of `spl-token` helper functions in either program by simply swapping the program ID (the function uses the original Token Program by default if no program ID is provided).
+However, most user interfaces will not differentiate between Token Program and Token Extension Program tokens, requiring additional logic to track, fetch, and merge information from both types for a seamless experience.

 Lastly, the Token Extension Program is internally named "Token 22" as in `TOKEN_2022_PROGRAM_ID`.
 They are the same thing.

-## Differences between working with legacy Tokens and Token Extension Tokens
+## Differences between working with Token Program Tokens and Token Extension Tokens

 When interacting with mints and tokens, we need to be sure we're inputting the correct Token program.
-To create a legacy mint, use the Token Program; to create a mint with extensions, use the Token Extension Program.
+To create a `Token Program` mint, use the `Token Program`; to create a mint with extensions, use the `Token Extension Program`.

 Fortunately, the `spl-token` package makes it easy to do this.
 It provides both the `TOKEN_PROGRAM_ID` and `TOKEN_2022_PROGRAM_ID` constants, and all of its helper functions for creating and minting tokens take a program ID as input.

 NOTE: `spl-token` defaults to using the `TOKEN_PROGRAM_ID` unless specified otherwise.
 Make sure to explicitly pass the `TOKEN_2022_PROGRAM_ID` for all function calls related to the Token Extensions Program.
 Otherwise, you will get the following error: `TokenInvalidAccountOwnerError`.

 ## Things to consider when working with both Token and Extension Tokens

 Although the interfaces for both of these programs remain consistent, they are two different programs.
 The program IDs of these programs are not interchangeable, and the addresses created by using them are different.
-If you want to support both the legacy token and the Token Extension Program token, you must add extra logic on the client side.
+If you want to support both `Token Program`  tokens and `Token Extension Program` tokens, you must add extra logic on the client side.

 ## Associated Token Accounts (ATA)

-An Associated Token Account (ATA) is a Token Account whose address is created using the wallet's public key, a token mint, and the token program.
+An Associated Token Account (ATA) is a Token Account whose address is derived using the wallet's public key, the token's mint, and the token program.
 This mechanism provides a deterministic Token Account address for each mint per user.
-ATAs are handled the same way with both token programs.
+The ATA account is usually the default account for most holders.
+Fortunately, ATAs are handled the same way with both token programs.

 We can use the ATA helper functions for each token program by providing the desired program ID.
 If we want to use the Token Extension Program when we call `getOrCreateAssociatedTokenAccount` Extension Tokens, we can pass in `TOKEN_2022_PROGRAM_ID` for the `tokenProgramId` parameter.